-Father McCormack eventually was arrested twice and criminally charged with sexually abusing several minor boys.
-In 2007, McCormack pleaded guilty to charges of abusing five boys and was incarcerated in the Illinois Department of Corrections in association with those pleas.
+McCormack was eventually charged with molesting several minor boys through his interactions with them at St. Agatha’s.
+He pleaded guilty to charges of sexually abusing five boys and was sentenced to five years in the Illinois Department of Corrections.

 In 2011, the sexual abuse lawyers at Abels & Annes, P.C., working with co-counsel, settled a lawsuit against the Archdiocese of Chicago, Cardinal George, and the Catholic Bishop of Chicago involving sexual abuse of a minor boy by former Rev. Daniel McCormack for $3.2 million, $300,000 of which was placed in escrow for services.
 The identity of that plaintiff and his family remain confidential.